 - Who can I contact for more information or to schedule a tour?

 We are here to answer all your questions and welcome your communication!
 We can tailor a tour to your specific interests as well.
 Please call the Student Services Coordinator at (505) 291-9698, ext.
 126 or click on the link at right to email anytime to get the conversation started.

 - What continuing education do you offer?

 We are thrilled to offer a number of opportunities for continuing education and professional development for experienced practitioners and those looking for personal enrichment.
-Visit our Distance Learning page for more details.
+Visit our Continuing Education page for more details.
 We also have alumni-specific opportunities to which people can opt-in.
-Plus there are our intensive programs for practitioners and for people wanting to become panchakarma therapists that run at our campus in Pune, the Vasanta Institute of Ayurveda.
+Plus there are our intensive programs for practitioners and for people wanting to become panchakarma therapists that run at Vasant Lad's facility in Pune, the Vasanta Institute of Ayurveda.